openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 If the token request contains an `authorization_details` parameter of type `openid_credential` and the Credential Issuer's metadata contains an `authorization_server` parameter, the `authorization_details` object MUST contain the Credential Issuer's identifier in the `locations` element.

-If the token request contains a scope value related to credential issuance and the Credential Issuer's metadata contains an `authorization_server` parameter, the request MUST contain a `resource` parameter [@!RFC8707] whose value is the Credential Issuer's identifier value.
+If the token request contains a scope value related to credential issuance and the Credential Issuer's metadata contains an `authorization_server` parameter, it is RECOMMENDED to use a `resource` parameter [@!RFC8707] whose value is the Credential Issuer's identifier value to allow the AS to differentiate credential issuers.

 Below is a non-normative example of a Token Request in an authorization code flow: